jdidion/atropos/doc/guide.rst

 Trimming paired-end reads
 =========================

-Cutadapt supports trimming of paired-end reads, trimming both reads in a pair at the same time.
+Atropos supports trimming of paired-end reads, trimming both reads in a pair at the same time.

 Assume the input is in ``reads.1.fastq`` and ``reads.2.fastq`` and that